cds-snc/canadalogin-user-selfservice-webapp/README.md

-# GC Sign in User Self-service application
+# GC Sign in - User self-service web application

 A modern and accessible web application that allows users to make changes to their GC Sign in account.
 Built with a React front-end using the [GC Design System](https://github.com/cds-snc/gcds-components), and a supporting FastAPI back-end API that integrates with the IBM Verify SaaS (IdP) to handle login, logout and profile updates.